Skip to main content

 Because S3 NAS "buckets" are mappings and not S3 buckets, the following properties of standard S3 buckets don't apply to S3 NAS buckets.

-S3 NAS buckets are not protected or mirrored using SnapMirror S3, but will instead be using regular SnapMirror protection available at volume granularity. -
+S3 NAS buckets are not protected or mirrored using SnapMirror S3, but instead use regular SnapMirror protection available at volume granularity.

 Equivalent statistics are available for NAS volumes through the volume commands.